 So, may we present - in no particular order - our humble suggestions for the best hidden gems on Switch...

-The Touryst launched alongside a massive Cyber Deals sale and arguably got buried at the end of 2019.
+The Touryst launched alongside a massive Cyber Deals sale and arguably got a little buried at the end of 2019.
 If it did pass you by we highly recommend heading to the Switch eShop this instant.
 The Touryst is a joyous little adventure that sinks its blocky hooks into you and doesn't let go until it's done.
 It's got a perfect balance of atmospheric puzzling, leisurely exploring and minigame madness that'll keep you thoroughly entertained from start to finish, and its collection of tiny little voxel islands are a joy to discover, bursting with surprises to uncover and presented in a truly dazzling art-style that's achieved whilst performing flawlessly on Nintendo's console.
 The puzzles might not be the most taxing you'll ever come across and you'll blow through the whole thing pretty quickly, but overall this is a top-notch – and perfectly priced – little gem.

 A slice of Viking strategic combat right out of the heart of Scandinavia’s indie development scene, Bad North joins the likes of Element at the vanguard of a wave of smart yet intrinsically accessible real-time strategy titles.
 Swedish developer Plausible Concept calls it ‘micro-strategy’ and it's the perfect encapsulation of a minimalist approach that covers everything from unit management to the Monument Valley-style isometric art style.
 With enough enemy variance to convince you you’re playing an interactive episode of the Vikings TV show, this endlessly entertaining sea of bitesize battles will teach you to fear - and love - the sound of the oncoming horde.